ContextMapper/contextmapper.github.io/_docs/language-reference/subdomain.md

   <span class="c">/* Add more subdomains ... */</span>
 }
 </pre></div>
+Note that the equal sign (=) to assign an attribute value as done in the example above is optional and can be omitted.

 ### Subdomain Type
 With the _type_ keyword you specify of which type your subdomain is.
 The following types exist: